 Euro – Daily Market Updates keep our customers aware of the latest Euro exchange rates, charts and rate changes in the major EUR cross currency pairs.
 This allows you to take advantage of any market moves plus the low margins from our online currency and foreign payment partners to ensure you get the best possible exchange rates deals.

-The relative response to the coronavirus pandemic by the Eurozone and US combined with US election uncertainty are pushing down the USD to EUR exchange rate in the second half of 2020.
+The relative response to the coronavirus pandemic by the Eurozone, US election uncertainty and central bank stimulus initiatives are pushing down the USD to EUR exchange rate in the second half of 2020.

 Forecasts for the euro change all the time, affected by news events and relative sentiment towards the overall Eurozone economy.
 This continually updated article reviews EUR bank forecasts and popular cross-rate trends.